JOB TITLE: Museum Technician I Working Title: Education Intern

 LOCATION: New Hanover County

-***Position will function as an Education Intern for the Education Department through the O’Loughlin Aquarium Leadership Internship***
+***Position will function as an Onsite Education Intern for the Education Department ***

-This is an hourly 12-week position; 3-4 days a week with 24 hours per week maximum from mid-May to early August.
-Schedule will be set upon hire.
+This is an hourly 16-week position; 3-4 days a week with 32 hours per week maximum beginning in early January.
+Start date and schedule will be set upon hire.
 It is classified as temporary/part-time and does not include state benefits.

 The Department of Natural and Cultural Resources’ (DNCR) vision is to be the leader in using the state's natural and cultural resources to build the social, cultural, educational and economic future of North Carolina.
 Our mission is to improve quality of life by creating opportunities to experience excellence in the arts, history, libraries and nature throughout North Carolina.
 The Department works to stimulate learning, inspire creativity, preserve the state's history, conserve the state's natural heritage, encourage recreation and cultural tourism, and promote economic development.
 Our goal is to promote equity and inclusion among our employees and our programming to reflect and celebrate our state’s diverse population, culture, and history by expanding engagement with diverse individuals and communities.
 We encourage you to apply to become a part of our team.